trueauracoral/badminton/README.md

 - [X] Make it so that way you can't run and continue hitting the ball.
     - ASSIGNED: (11/18/25)
     - COMPLETED: (11/20/25)
+- [X] Organize the code into seperate files.
+    - D: 11/22/25
+- [X] Make it use the player jump sprite when hitting the ball.
+    - D: 11/20/25
 ### Polish
 - [ ] Make the ball grow darker as it's away from the ground lighter as it gets closer.
     - Assigned: (11/18/25)